BMW X5 Review

-Although the first-generation BMW X5 only sat five people, subsequent generations have offered a third-row seat, along with more cargo capacity.
+On the road, the third-generation X5 exhibits virtues such as sharp steering, competent handling, a supple ride and effortless high-speed interstate cruising.
 The interior is elegant, with solid construction and high-quality materials.
 Models with the upgraded and extended leather options are particularly impressive.
-From the driver seat, you're presented with classic BMW gauges and a large central display screen with crisp graphics.
+From the driver's seat, you're presented with classic BMW gauges and a large central display screen with crisp graphics.
 The front seats are nicely shaped and adjust for a wide range of body types.

 Read the most recent 2018 BMW X5 review.